CMDR-Squedie/EDConstrDepot/README.md

 It scans ALL your available journal entries since Trailblazers update launch.
 To speed up application launch and/or skip long finished constructions, change the **IncludeFinished** and **JournalStart** options in the .ini file.

 The app uses local journal files only (ie. no cAPI/INARA/EDDB interface), so it is of limited use for team effort (ie. you get no updates from other commanders until you dock to FC/construction depot).
+The app scans all journals from all game accounts (alts) used on current Windows user account.

 Features:
 - construction depot commodity/progress tracking